-tunebook 134 tunes.
+tunebook 141 tunes.

 I started playing music when I was about 4, when my mom started me on piano.
 As time went on, I grew to love the piano, and music overall.
 By the time I was 8, I started learning viola.

-After my brother introduced me to the band "The Irish Experience" (which I despise right now…), and my sister with "Riverdance", I fell in love with Celtic music, so I began fiddling on the viola.
+After my siblings introduced me to "not-so-traditional" groups like The Irish Experience and Riverdance, I fell in love with Celtic music, so I began fiddling on the viola.
 A couple years later, my mom get her old violin fixed up, - and knowing me, I couldn’t resist - I taught myself to play violin/fiddle.

 Starting around the age of 12, I was intrigued by the Irish flute.
 As a result (especially with lack of funds) I began my early attempts to make flutes out of the Japanese Knotweed that was in our backyard, with just barely enough success to drive me on.
 As I learned over time, I was able to craft PVC flutes that I (and pretty much only me) was able to play.
 About that time, I got myself a cheap Irish flute, that by some miracle actually functioned adequately.
 That was when I was invited to play at the local Irish session.
 That was where I bloomed…

 Learning from the older players there, I learned to play the music, and started being able to make PVC flutes that were suitable for a session.
 I was also introduced more closely to the uilleann pipes and bodhran.
 Over the years, I’ve only progressed from there.

 Now, I play the piano, viola, and violin (for classical), Irish flute, high/low whistles, fiddle, bodhran, and soon the uilleann pipes.

 Favorite bands and performers include: Dervish, Lunasa, Crosscurrent, Liz Carroll, Martin Hayes, Alasdair Fraser, and MacDara Ó Raghallaigh.